 Iron and Steel in Arrowheads and Quarrels

 Celtic smiths were producing high-carbon steel via the bloomery process as early as the 5th century BCE.
 This advanced material was used for socketed arrowheads and heavy crossbow bolts (quarrels).
 The typical Celtic arrowhead from the La Tène period was forged from a billet of iron, shaped into a leaf or triangular form, and hardened through quenching and tempering.
 The heavy, quadrangular crossbow bolt head was a specialized design; its faceted faces focused kinetic energy onto a small zone, enabling it to penetrate iron helmets and chainmail.
-The strength of the steel required a robust shaft to withstand the transfer of energy from the high-draw-weight crossbow.
+The strength of the steel required a robust shaft to withstand the transfer of energy.
 Shafts were made from straight-grained hazel, ash, or poplar, carefully seasoned to prevent warping, and fitted with three-fletched feathers (goose or buzzard) for stabilization.
 Nocks were often reinforced with antler or bone to prevent splitting.
+The sheer variety of arrowhead types—including tanged, socketed, and barbed forms—found at sites like the Oppidum of Bibracte indicates a highly specialized production system tailored to different targets and bow types.

 The Importance of Bowstrings